danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

   inputDirectory: Directory containing the stack of images
-  outputDirectory: Directory containing the output
-  bestImage: Image chosen for centroids computation nx, ny, nz: Border dimensions (Possibly the biggest power of two of images dimensions)
+  outputDirectory: Directory containing the output nx, ny, nz: Border dimensions
   DEBUG_LEVEL: Debug level for Julia logger.
 It can be one of the following:
     - DEBUG
     - INFO